rackspace/php-opencloud/CONTRIBUTING.md

   * Methods that create a new resource, say `Foo`, should be named `createFoo`.
 For example, [`createEntity`](/lib/OpenCloud/CloudMonitoring/Service.php#L105).

 * When validating arguments to a method, please throw `\InvalidArgumentException` when an invalid argument is found.
 For example, see [here](/lib/OpenCloud/LoadBalancer/Resource/LoadBalancer.php#L212-L215).

+## Ensuring PSR-2 coding style compliance

+The code in this library is compliant with the [PSR-2 Coding Style Guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
+To ensure that any code you contribute is also PSR-2 compliant, please run the following command from the base directory of this project _before_ submitting your contribution:

+    $ vendor/bin/php-cs-fixer fix --level psr2 .

+Running this command will _change_ your code to become PSR-2 compliant.
+You will need to _commit_ these changes and make them part of your pull request.